remix-run/react-router/decisions/0003-data-strategy.md

 ### Inputs

-The primary input is `matches`, since the user needs to know what routes match and eed to have loaders executed.
+The primary input is `matches`, since the user needs to know what routes match and need to have loaders executed.
 We also wanted to provide a way for the user to call the "default" internal behavior so they could easily change from parallel to sequential without having to re-invent the wheel and manually call loaders, decode responses, etc. The first idea for this API was to pass a `defaultStrategy(match)` parameter so they could call that per-match:

 ```js
 function dataStrategy({ matches }) {